github/explore/docs/styleguide.md

 Avoid exclamation points in topic pages and collections.

 ### GitHub
-Always use correct capitalization when referring to “GitHub” or “Git”.
+Always use correct capitalization when referring to “GitHub” or “Git.”
 Never use “GitHub” or “Git” as a verb.

 ### Numbers
 Write out “one” and every number less than 10.